-Child protection information will be stored separately from the pupil's school file and the school file will be 'tagged' to indicate that separate information is held.
+All safeguarding and child protection information will be stored separately from the pupil's school file and the school file will be 'tagged' to indicate that separate information is held.
 All such information will be handled in line with the principles of the Data Protection Act 2018, which require that sensitive information is:

 - processed for limited purposes;

 - adequate, relevant and not excessive;

-- accurate:
+- accurate;

 - kept no longer than necessary;

 - processed in accordance with the data subject's rights;

 - secure.